Golpette/networkgeneration/networkgeneration_steve/readme.txt

 Java program to generate list of linear molecules composed of C, H, O and P up to specified length as well as all possible reactions between them as defined by action of relevant EC classes.
+Currently this program does not incorporate any thermodynamics.

 Two main programs to run:  ---------------------------------------------